near-guildnet/nearup/README.md

 Once all the prerequisites are met, just run:

 ```
-nearup betanet
+nearup guildnet
 ```

-Where `betanet` is the weekly release; use `devnet` for the nightly releases, or `testnet` for the stable releases.
+Where `guildnet` is the weekly release; use `devnet` for the nightly releases, or `testnet` for the stable releases.

 ### Using Officially Compiled Binary (recommended for running on servers)

 Currently, officially compiled binaries are available for Linux and Mac OS X

 ```
-nearup betanet --nodocker
+nearup guildnet --nodocker
 ```

-Replace `betanet` with `devnet` or `testnet` if you want to use a different network.
+Replace `guildnet` with `devnet` or `testnet` if you want to use a different network.

 ### Using Locally Compiled Binary (recommended for security critical validators or development needs)

 Clone and compile nearcore with `make release` or `make debug` first.

 ```
-nearup betanet --nodocker --binary-path path/to/nearcore/target/{debug, release}
+nearup guildnet --nodocker --binary-path path/to/nearcore/target/{debug, release}
 ```

-Replace `betanet` with `devnet` or `testnet` if you want to use a different network.
+Replace `guildnet` with `devnet` or `testnet` if you want to use a different network.

 ## Spawn Local network